 This is a handy acronym that summarizes the subcommunities that are marginalized in regards to sexual orientation and gender identity/expression.
-The acronym often stands for Lesbian, Gay, Bisexual, Transgender, Questioning, Queer, Pansexual, Intersex, Asexual.
+The acronym often stands for Lesbian, Gay, Bisexual, Transgender, Questioning, Queer, Pansexual, Intersex, Asexual/Aromantic/Agender.

 The pink triangle, the most widely recognized of all LGBTQ symbols, was derived from Nazi Death camps in WWII.
-Gay or bisexual men were forced to wear pink triangles to mark them, as Jews wore the yellow Star of David.
+Gay and bisexual men were forced to wear pink triangles to mark them, as Jews wore the yellow Star of David.
 The LGBTQ liberation movement adopted the triangle to turn a symbol of degradation into one of pride.
 Lesbian and bisexual women, who were not singled out in the camps, were sometimes arrested instead as sex workers and forced to wear the black triangle worn by those branded as criminals.

-Connections between purple and ancient gay stories and traditions indicate that lavender has considerably more significance than the mixture of "female red" and "male blue" colors.
+Connections between purple and ancient gay and queer stories and traditions indicate that lavender has considerably more significance than the mixture of "female red" and "male blue" colors.
 Purple represents, brings about, and is present during radical transformation from one state of being to another.